Black Devil Doll from Hell: Production

 When Turner began working on Black Devil Doll from Hell, he initially intended the story to be one of several featured in the anthology film Tales from the QuadeaD Zone.
 The short was turned into a feature-length film after Turner noted that the script had grown too long to be part of an anthology.
 Turner wrote the script over a period of three and a half days; however, filming took place over several years on a budget of about $10,000.
 Most of the film's budget went towards paying the cast and crew involved with the film, as Turner was unaware that it is accepted practice for some performers and crew to work for free when making an independent film.
 During filming Turner began dating actress Shirley L. Jones, who would return for Turner's second film.

-The titular devil doll from the movie was modeled after the performer Rick James and Turner's young nephew portrayed the doll in walking scenes.
+The titular devil doll from the movie was modeled after Rick James and Turner's young nephew portrayed the doll in walking scenes.
 As Turner had no prior experience in filmmaking, he took a correspondence course to help him with the film.

 Release

 The film was first released in 1984 through Hollywood Home Video, a working relationship that Turner has described as exploitative.
-Copies of Black Devil Doll from Hell were circulated to various video rental stores, where they were rented "over and over and over".
-Despite the film enjoying some popularity, Turner only received $6 for each VHS copy purchased and was not certain how many copies of the film were actually sold by the distributor.
-Hollywood Home Video also made extensive edits to Turner's film, resulting in the removal of seventy minutes of footage and of Turner's original soundtrack.
+Black Devil Doll from Hell was distributed to video stores, and it enjoyed some popularity, but Turner only received $6 in royalties on each VHS and was not certain how many the distributor actually sold.
+Hollywood Home Video also made extensive edits to Turner's film, resulting in the removal of seventy minutes of footage and Turner's original soundtrack.

 In 2013 Massacre Video released Black Devil Doll from Hell as part of a DVD box set along with Tales from the QuadeaD Zone.
 The set also featured commentary from Turner and Shirley L. Jones, a documentary on both films, and the original version of Black Devil Doll from Hell.
-Both Black Devil Doll from Hell and Tales from the QuadeaD Zone received a screening in Austin, Texas that same year, as part of a film event hosted by the Austin Film Society and attended by both Turner and Jones.
+Both Black Devil Doll from Hell and Tales from the QuadeaD Zone were screened in Austin, Texas that same year at an event hosted by the Austin Film Society and attended by both Turner and Jones.